St. Raymond's Church (Bronx)

-St. Raymond's Church is a parish church under the authority of the Roman Catholic Archdiocese of New York, located at Castle Hill Avenue at Tremont Avenue, The Bronx, New York City.
+St. Raymond's Church is a parish church under the authority of the Roman Catholic Archdiocese of New York, located at Castle Hill Avenue at Tremont Avenue in Parkchester, Bronx, New York City.
 The parish was established in 1842.
 It was dedicated on the feast of St. Raymond Nonnatus, on August 31, 1845, thus getting its name.
-There is a stained glass window, on the right side if you are looking at the sanctuary, of St. Raymond Nonnatus and the men who took him hostage.
+The church is a stained glass window of St. Raymond Nonnatus and the men who took him hostage.